-We implemented the algorithm using path compression in the POLARIS restructuring compiler[BEF+94].
+We implemented the algorithm using path compression in the POLARIS restructuring compiler [BEF+94].
 The simple algorithm uses only path compression and has a complexity of $O(E \log N)$.
-The following is the timing result for all the programs in the Perfect Benchmark[CKPK90].
-The time given is the execution time on a SUN-10 workstation.
+Following are the timing results for the programs in the Perfect Benchmark [CKPK90].
+Table 1 shows the characteristics of the programs in terms of number of edges and number of subroutines.
+It also shows the total execution time in seconds on a SUN-10 workstation for building the gating functions.

+Figure 3 shows the timing results for all the subroutines versus the number of edges in the subroutines.
 Also plotted as a reference is the shape of the curve for $0.5 + 0.0015 \times (E \log(E))$ with the same E's as in the codes.